Man Kills Family For Web Cam Girl?! When Simping Leads To Murder: Grant Amato

 I try to be diversified for y'all.

-Um so Angie, anything you want to say before we get into this thing?
+So, Angie, anything you want to say before we get into this thing?

 No, this case is just great.

-So you guys be advice.
+So, you guys be advice.

 I'll give you a Don DeMarco.

-So I was like, all right, cool.
+So, I was like, All right, cool.

 I love true crimes.

-Oh, yes, why women deserve less, which is actually a big part of the reason we're a little late here.
+Oh, yes, Why Women Deserve Less, which is actually a big part of the reason we're a little late here.

 Um, Angie didn't hook uh connect the headphones properly, and we were trying to figure that out the whole time.

-And then when I connected it, it worked.
+And then, when I connected it, it worked.

 Yeah, why women deserve less book coming very soon on Valentine's Day, and she's a part of the reason.

-No, I'm good, bro.
+Now, I'm good, bro.

-You can have all the chocolate you want.
+You can have all the chocolate you want, I don't want any late night entertainment, good timing.

-Uh uh I guess maybe in the future.
+Uh, I guess maybe in the future.

-Don't follow and helica.
+Don't follow Angelica.

 Stay strong, brother.

-Whatever you do, uh well, she's not a webcam girl, so never mind.
+Uh, well, she's not a webcam girl, so never mind.

-Darren Sonia, North College.
+Darren Sonia, North Hollywood, OnlyFine counts.

 What was that?

-Like Yeah, I would say OnlyFans is like the next iteration.
+Yeah, I would say OnlyFans is like the next iteration.

-Um, and then North Hollywood shootout, hella crazy.
+Yeah, um, and then North Hollywood shootout, hella crazy.

-They had body armor and rob a bank in Los Angeles, the reason a lot of police carry assault rifle.
+They had body armor and rob a bank in Los Angeles.

 You know what, dude?

-It's actually very interesting.
+No, that shootout, it's actually very interesting.

-Back in the late 90s in uh in uh LA, they robbed the bank and they got in like a full-on shootout with the police.
+They robbed the bank and they got in like a full-on shootout with the police.

-It was either Los Angeles or Las Vegas, I forget where, but it was it was a while ago.
+I forget where, but it was it was a while ago.

 But it was crazy.